Richard Cholmondeley: Lieutenant of the Tower

 Cholmeley lost some favour with the City of London authorities because of his reaction to the Evil May Day riots of 1517.
-During the riots, he furiously ordered the firing of some of the Tower's artillery at the city during rioting by gangs of young Londoners, who attacked foreigners, especially the wealthy foreign merchants and bankers of Lombard Street, London and who took control of London for several days.
+During the riots, he furiously ordered the firing of some of the Tower's artillery into the city during rioting by gangs of young Londoners, who attacked foreigners, especially the wealthy foreign merchants and bankers of Lombard Street, London and who took control of London for several days.
 This drew the ire of the city elders.
 In 1520, he resigned his post at the Tower due to ill health.
 He died in March 1521 (1522 by the modern calendar system) in St Katharine's by the Tower.

 Cholmeley is the only historical character to appear in a Gilbert and Sullivan opera, The Yeomen of the Guard.
 In the story of that opera, while serving as Lieutenant of the Tower, Cholmeley finds that a prominent prisoner, scheduled to be executed, has escaped.
 He launches a full-scale investigation.